aaa308-aub/tv-itch50-cpp/README.md

 using MessageVariant = tv_itch::spec::MessageVariant;
 ```

-``tv_itch::spec``, as the name suggests, is a namespace that is a one-to-one binding of the entire ITCH spec to the
+The namespace ``tv_itch::spec``, as the name suggests, is a one-to-one binding of the entire ITCH spec to the
 program.

 All alpha fields in the spec namespace are saved as enum classes instead of just ``char`` in order to preserve
 meaning of these fields and enforce stronger type-safety.
 The ``tv_itch::ios`` contains an overloaded ``to_string()``
-function for every single enum class, to convert enum values like ``SharesOfBenificialInterest`` to strings like
+function for every single enum class and message struct, to convert enum values like ``SharesOfBenificialInterest``
-``"Shares Of Benificial Interest"``.
+to strings like ``"Shares Of Benificial Interest"`` or to format messages (as comma-separated values).

 To use the parser, you only need to know three methods.
 The ``record()`` method simply returns the last record (i.e.
 message) parsed.
 This same record will be returned until you call the ``nextRecord()`` method, which parses the next